 A jury in Santa Fe recently awarded the family of a man who was killed in 2010 by a semi near Carlsbad $58.5 million.
 The verdict, which included $47 million in punitive damages, is reportedly the largest in state history.
 The accident purportedly occurred when an eastbound tractor-trailer used to haul “produced water from oils wells,” turned left in front of the victim’s westbound pick-up truck.
 The victim allegedly died as a result of the injuries he sustained in the preventable crash.

-Despite that the accident happened three miles east of Carlsbad, the Santa Fe-based trust company that represented the victim’s estate filed the wrongful death lawsuit locally.
+Despite that the accident happened three miles east of Carlsbad, the Santa Fe-based trust company that represented the victim’s estate filed the wrongful death lawsuit in Albuquerque.
 According to the jury, punitive damages were awarded because the big rig driver was provided with inadequate training and the transport company that operated the truck had a history of safety violations.
 A statement released by the jury said the award was crafted to send a message to the trucking industry that a higher standard of trucker training and safety is expected by New Mexico residents.

 Unfortunately, tragic big rig accidents like this one are common in New Mexico.
 In fact, more than 2,000 traffic collisions throughout the state every year involve a semi.
 In general, 18-wheeler crashes are different than simple car wrecks because they normally involve unique pieces of evidence that do not exist in other collisions.
 For example, computers installed onboard a semi-truck can provide accident investigators with important details regarding the events that led up to a big rig crash.